cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/Methodology.md

 memory,” which amounts to ~0.375 W/GB.
 [Micron](https://www.micron.com/-/media/client/global/documents/products/technical-note/dram/tn4007_ddr4_power_calculation.pdf)
 provides a power model that states “... each DRAM will consume approximately 408.3mW of total power,” which equals a power consumption of ~0.4083 W/GB.
-Given this information, we have decided to take the average of both these figures, and go with 0.392 W/GB, or **0.000392 kWh/GB**.
+Given this information, we have decided to take the average of both these figures, and go with 0.392 W/GB, or 0.000392 kW/GB.
+In the application we have implemented this as **0.000392 Kilowatt Hour / Gigabyte Hour**.
 We want to acknowledge that this is a complex subject with limited available data, and welcome additional research or studies to improve this coefficient.

 ##### Applying the coefficient